Patroc01/Patroc01/README.md

 Hi, it's me, Marlu Patrocínio! 👋

 - 🌱 I’m currently learning Java
+- :blue_book: I'm a student majoring in Systems Analysis and Development
 - 🤔 I’m looking for help with things related to back-end development
 - 📫 How to reach me: marlupatrocinio01@gmail.com
 - ⚡ Fun fact: I'm also very interested in privacy and data protection!